-- f.
-Conflicts of Interest.
-The Governing Board shall establish a fonnal policy to prevent and disclose conflicts of interest and compliance with the requirements of O.C.G.A. § 20-2-2084(e).
-Members of the Governing Board and all individuals employed at the Charter School shall abide by such conflicts of interest policy.
-Upon request, the Charter School shall provide conflict of interest fonns to the SCSC demonstrating that governing board members are in compliance with the conflicts of interest policy. - g.
-Public Status.
-Petitioner assures that the Charter School shall be a public, nonsectarian, nonreligious, nonprofit school organized and operated wider the laws of the State of Georgia.
-Petitioner further assures that the Charter School shall not be home-based; however, this does not preclude the Charter School from using virtual-based instruction in a remote setting. - h.
-Director ComQCnsation.
-No member of the Governing Board shall receive compensation for his or her service on the Governing Board in excess of reasonable expenses incurred in connection with actual attendance at board meetings or with performance of duties associated therewith. - i.
-Contractual Interference.
-No party to this Charter may interfere with the legal right(s) and/or obligation(s) of another party to execute the provisions of this Charter. - 15.
-Fiscal CQntrol. - a Financial Reporting Requirements.
+- a.
+Financial Reporting Requirements.
 The Charter School shall follow the financial requirements of the GaDOE's Financial Management for Georgia Local Units of Administration Manual, for all funds received by the school.
-This expressly includes, but is not limited to, developing and adhering to financial policies, preparing and adhering tooperating budgets, accounting procedures, managing cash and investments, and segregation of duties and internal controls.
+This expressly includes, but is not limited to, developing and adhering to financial policies, preparing and adhering to operating budgets, accounting procedures, managing cash and investments, and segregation of duties and internal controls.
 The Charter School shall submit all information required by the State Accounting Office for inclusion in the State of Georgia Comprehensive Annual Financial Report. - b.
 Annual Audit.
-The Charter School shall have an annual financial audit conducted by an independent certified public accountant licensed in the State of Georgia The Charter School will submit their annual financial audit to the SCSC by November leach year.
+The Charter School shall have an annual financial audit conducted by an independent certified public accountant licensed in the State of Georgia.
+The Charter School will submit their annual financial audit to the SCSC by November 1 each year.
 If the Charter School does not meet standards on the financial or operational sections of the CPF in the previous year, the SCSC may require the Charter School to utilize an independent certified public accountant selected by the SCSC to perform the subsequent year's annual audit. - c.
 Financially At-Risk Schools.
-If the Charter School does not meet standards on the financial section of the CPF and/or demonstrates negligence which may lead to material financial misstatements of the Charter School's fiscal performance, the Charter School may be designated as financially atrisk and require more frequent financial monitoring.
-The nature of the additional financial monitoring will be determined by the SCSC Executive Director.
+If the Charter School does not meet standards on the financial section of the CPF and/or demonstrates negligence which may lead to material financial misstatements of the Charter School's fiscal performance, the Charter School may be designated as financially at-risk and require more frequent financial monitoring.
+The nature of the additional financial monitoring will be determined by the SCSC Executive Director. - d.
+Chief Financial Officer.
+The Charter School shall designate a Chief Financial Officer.
+The Chief Financial Officer may be a contractor rather than a school employee; however, the SCSC will hold the Charter School accountable for all financial operations of the Charter School.
+The Chief Financial Officer shall possess the following minimum qualifications: - i.
+A baccalaureate or higher degree in business, accounting, or finance from an accredited college or university and a minimum of four (4) years' experience in a field related to business or finance; or - ii.
+Documented experience of ten (10) or more years in the field of business and financial management.